shpaz/s3bench/README.md

 ```
 ### Prerequisites

-To use this tool, you should have a running ELK cluster and a S3 based service.
+To use this tool, you should have a running ELK stack and a S3 based service.

 ### Installing